wladOSnull/milestep-task/RB.md

 ## Docker Compose + Lavagna + PostgreSQL/MySQL (transit variables)

+> ***WARNING***
+>
+> Docker has own "philosophy" and one of the statements: **build once deploy anywhere** (actually this concept is common for many technologies).
+>
+> This case provides embedding of vars (for connection to DB and app mode) in Docker image of the Lavagna app.
+>
+> Obviously ***this is not recommended way*** to manipulate behaviour of the application.
+More dynamic and multipurpose way is passing arguments in **docker run ...**, **docker create ...** stages or in Docker Compose file.
+For this case combination of "smart" *ENTRYPOINT* and *CMD* instructions are used, like in previous chapter.

-In this case the dockerized Lavagna will receive variables (for connection to DB and app mode) from Docker Compose file by "transit".
+In this case the dockerized Lavagna will receive variables from Docker Compose file by "transit".
 This vars will be parsed by Compose from *.env* file and send to build stage.

 *ENV* cannot be freely passed to build, so this vars must be declared in *build* stage of Compose file, in *args* block